Wuxi County: Geography

 The vast majority of Wuxi's land area is mountainous.
 With a wet abundant precipitation, Wuxi County is suitable for many plants to grow, the local products are medicine nectar, starch, bacon, dried fruit, vegetables and antler.

 Climate

 Economy

 Total economy performance in 2013 is good and growth rate is accelerating.
 Total GDP is 9.01 billion yuan in 2013.

 Farming in Wuxi County

-Major products include rice, corn, potato, sweet potato, cotton, broccoli, cauliflower, spinach, carrot and soybean.
+Major products include rice, maize, potato, sweet potato, cotton, broccoli, cauliflower, spinach, carrot and soybean.

 Wuxi Industry Park

 Manufacturing is the most important economy sector of Wuxi County, they are separately located in several industrial park of Wuxi county.

 One industry park is in Fenghuang town(凤凰), another one is in Jianshan Town(尖山), the third industrial park is in Ninggang.
 They all are regulated by Wuxi Government.